 Religious ideas and practices have been crucial in shaping distinctive human societies throughout history, and they continue to exercise critical influence in the world of the 21st centuryWe study the various phenomena we call “religion” for many reasons: for their intrinsic interest; to understand how particular religious expressions may reinforce or challenge their own social and historical settings; and to consider how they may also challenge and broaden our own understandings of the world.

 About the Program

-At Bard, religion offerings are organized within three primary approaches to the study of religious phenomena: interpretive, historical, and theoretical.
-Note that some courses fit more than one category.
-Introductory as well as more advanced courses exemplifying each approach are regularly offered.
+At Bard, the study of religion is undertaken as an interdisciplinary examination of various ways in which religion operates in and affects life.
 Courses in the program approach religion through multiple questions and perspectives, including the study of scripture, the performance of religion in everyday life, intersections of religion and politics, religion and material culture, and the evolution of concepts like tradition, modernity, and secularism.
-Moderation in the Interdisciplinary Study of Religions equips students in the key methods and approaches in the humanities and social sciences while also familiarizing them with central doctrines, practices, and narratives of major religious traditions.
+Moderation in religion equips students in the key methods and approaches in the humanities and social sciences while also familiarizing them with central doctrines, practices, and narratives of major religious traditions.